 The Rolleiflex GX was equiped with a exposure tmeter based on the modern Silicon cell.
 Unlike its predecessor it has a rather narrow metering angle.
 Looking down on the focusing screen the metering area is slightly larger than the central circle.
 That makes it a sort of semi-spotmeter.
 It is very accurate but you have to be careful where to point it to when metering.
 All later models have this exposure meter.
 This exposure meter runs on a battery and it has a switch for the meter.
 The switch is operated by the shutter release button.
 It makes the release less smooth.

 Film flatness is a concern when using roll film.
-The Flat glass was developed to improve film flatness.
-It is a flat glass positioned right before the film plane.
+The Flat Glass was developed to improve film flatness.
+It is an optically flat glass positioned right before the film plane.
 It can be found in cameras from the first half of the 1960s.
-The camera body has to be prepared to accept the Flat glass and has to be equiped with a special camera back having a three-way pressure plate.
+The camera body has to be prepared to accept the Flat Glass and has to be equiped with a special camera back having a three-way pressure plate.
 Altough the pressure plate is lifted during film transport the glass gets dirty easily and the dirt shows fine on the perfectly flat film.
 In 1965 roll film 220 became available.
 The absence of backing paper promised improved film flatness.
-Rollei quickly decided to drop the flat glass and make the cameras suitable for 220 film.
-Most of the Flat glasses are lost by now.
+Rollei quickly decided to drop the Flat Glass and make the cameras suitable for 220 film.
+Most of the Flat Glasses are lost by now.
 The main reason is F & H did not supply photographers with a third hand.
-You need one hand to hold and turn over the camera, your second hand to operate the push button to free the Flat glass and a non-available third hand to catch the thing before it is smashed on the rocks.
-Surviving glasses remained well tucked away in special pockets in the camera cases until those cases were sold to people who removed the Flat glass and broke it at first opportunity.
+You need one hand to hold and turn over the camera, your second hand to operate the push button to free the Flat Glass and a non-available third hand to catch the thing before it is smashed on the rocks.
+Surviving glasses remained well tucked away in special pockets in the camera cases until those cases were sold to people who removed the Flat Glass and broke it at first opportunity.
 I know, I am a pessimist.
 Anyway it is worthwhile to take a look in Rolleiflex cases on offer.
 In that little pocket in the back.
 Just incase.
 You never know.
-Flat glass backs were also sold separately and can be mounted onto suitable bodies.
+Flat Glass backs were also sold separately and can be mounted onto suitable bodies.
 Look for a half-circular button next to the film feeler rollers.
 The button moves one edge of the film gate a tiny bit sideways.
-Just enough to free the Flat glass.
+Just enough to free the Flat Glass.

-The factory had high expectations of the new 220 size Roll film.
+The factory had high expectations of the roll film 220.
 It offered not only 24 exposures instead of 12, the lack of a backing paper should provide better film flatness.
 From 1966 the 12/24 exposures option was available.
 The solution was a bit primitive.
 The film counter was to be reset from 12 to 0 in mid roll.
 All cameras had the modified film transport but the actual switch was not built into all cameras.
 The slightly elevated platform with two chrome rings around the crank shows the new film transport as an ear shaped bump near the exposure counter window.
 Although moderately popular in the USA, the 220 film did not really catch on in Europe and most of the rest of the world.
 Quite a few buyers preferred not to have the switch on their camera.
-By replacing the complete camera-side it was possible to add the switch later on.
+By replacing the entire body side it was possible to add the switch later on.
 Eventually the factory lost interest in 220 film and the 12/24 option was dropped in 1973.
 Not so long ago this upgrade could still be done by some service and repair shops.
 As far as I know that is over now, just like most 220 films.